 The lake itself is colored by bright sails and tiny pastel wooden fishing boats, set against the background of three pretty lake islands, and its fiery orange sunsets are known to be some of the most dramatic in Italy.

 Lake Trasimeno Location

-The lake is located inside the region of Umbria (see map), though the northern lake shore closely hugs the border into neighboring Tuscany.
-Indeed, the Trasimeno basin stretches as far west into Tuscany as Montepulciano and as far north as Cortona.
+The lake is located inside the region of Umbria (see map), though the northern lakeshore closely hugs the border into neighboring Tuscany.
+The Trasimeno basin stretches as far west into Tuscany as Montepulciano and as far north as Cortona.
 The nearest major city is Perugia, about 20 kilometers to the southeast.

 Where to Stay on Lake Trasimeno

 Top rated hotels in lake towns include Hotel La Vela in Passignano sul Trasimeno, Bed and Breakfast Villa Sensi in Tuoro sul Trasimeno, and Hotel La Torre in Castiglione del Lago.
 There are several campgrounds around the lake.

 For self-catering apartments on an organic farm, Il Fontanaro has several guest house options near the village of Paciano, about 13 kilometers from the lake.